ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 requirements.txt: This file lists all the Python packages and their versions required to run the app.
 These packages include Flask, Flask extensions, SQLAlchemy, and others.

 Overall, this app follows a standard Flask structure with routes defined for viewing, creating, updating, and deleting user profiles.
 The base template provides a consistent UI design, and the SQLAlchemy model is used to interact with the database.Any visitor to the site should be able to see all users, add a user, or edit any user.

+# Routes
+The purpose of the project is to build a blogging application called "Blogly" using Flask and SQLAlchemy.
+The application allows users to interact with user profiles without the need for authentication.
+The main routes include:

+GET /users: Displays a list of all users.
+GET /users/new: Shows a form to add a new user.
+POST /users/new: Processes the add user form and adds a new user to the database.
+GET /users/[user-id]: Displays detailed information about a specific user.
+GET /users/[user-id]/edit: Shows an edit form for a specific user.
+POST /users/[user-id]/edit: Processes the edit user form and updates the user's details.
+POST /users/[user-id]/delete: Deletes a specific user.

 # To generate a requirements.txt file for your Flask project using SQLAlchemy: